SpencerPros/Multi-Area-OSPF-Project/README.md

 <br>

 ### OSPF Configuration Instructions
-* Next step now that all routers and interfaces are configured is to setup the OSPF protocol on all routers and areas.
-This will defenitly be the most important part of the process so make sure everything is setup right.
+* Now that all routers and interfaces are configured it is time to setup the OSPF protocol on all routers and areas.
+This will defenitly be the most important part of the process so I really had to make sure everything is setup right.
 * Create a OSPF process with a ID of 50 on each router, I will show how in a example code below

 ### First, On each router, I configured OSPF process 50 and manually set the Router ID as follows: